jun510643/FutureLetterApp/README.md

 \## How to Use

 1\.
-Just copy and paste this link: "https://jun510643.github.io/FutureLetterApp/"
+Just copy and paste this link: "https://jun510643.github.io/FutureLetterApp/" (Please bookmark FutureLetterWeb. click the star icon or press Ctrl+D)

 \## Future Versions